- Who is covered?

 - No defence in the event of a lawsuit

-This means that even though you have purchased a policy through your City or Town where you reside, you will not be covered should your players be injured, or you are sued!
+This means that even though you have purchased a policy through your City or Town where you reside, you may not be covered should your players be injured, or you are sued!

 - I’m injured..
 What do I do?

-1. Complete an Incident Report within 24 hours of the accident and email, fax or mail to Slo-Pitch Ontario.
-This can be completed by the League, Team Contact or Player.
+1. Complete an SPO Incident Report within 48 hours of the accident and scan and email it to Slo-Pitch Ontario.
+This can be completed by the League Director, the Team Contact or the Player.